News

 Can I remove or delete an eSIM?

 Yes.
-You can remove an eSIM profile from your phone in settings.
-Note that deleting it does not cancel your data plan — check with your provider first.
+You can remove an eSIM profile from your phone in settings at any time.
+Note that deleting the profile does not cancel your data plan — contact your provider to cancel the subscription before removing the eSIM from your device.

 How much does an eSIM cost?